kaushik88/kaushik88.github.io/_posts/2016-08-14-in-your-head.md

 **2-3 changeover**

 I felt good, played a good couple of games and hit a few winners.
 Looking back, I was probably over-confident and I was dreaming about smashing a winner of every point.
-My friend realized that his dreams of 6-0 is now gone and told himself to put the ball back in and play each point.
+My friend realized that his dreams of 6-0 is now gone and told himself to put the ball back in and play each point by it's merit.

 He ended up winning the set **6-2**.

 --

 {% include figure.html path="blog/personal/head.png" alt="It's all in your head." %}

 One can clearly see why Tennis is a battle of the minds and if you'd ask me - the games were won in the minds in the couple of changeovers.
 This reminded me of a phrase in the poem *If by Rudyard Kipling* -